EARTH-TONED BEET AND CARROT SOUP

 - Reheating: Reheat gently over medium heat on the stove.
 Stir occasionally and thin with broth if needed.

-- Batch friendly: Double the ingredients and portion into jars or containers for meal prep or packed lunches.
+- Batch friendly: Double the ingredients and portion into jars or containers for meal preparation or packed lunches.